troglobit/finit/docs/config.md

         rlimit cpu 10
 ```

+  `rlimit` can be set globally, in `/etc/finit.conf`, or locally for
+  a set of task/run/services, in `/etc/finit.d/*.conf`.

 * `runlevel <N>`
   N is the runlevel number 1-9, where 6 is reserved for reboot.
   Default is 2.